About Southeast General Grants

 Please review our General Eligibility Criteria for Grants

-We recommend that grant seekers begin by contacting Jennifer O’Brien, Program Director.
-You can reach her at jennOB@cfect.org or 860-442-3572.
+* We recommend that grant seekers begin by contacting Jennifer O’Brien, Program Director, especially if seeking capacity-building or public policy support.
+You can reach her at JennOB@cfect.org or 860-442-3572.

 Deadlines and Notifications

-- LOI applicants were informed of the committee’s decision regarding whether or not to invite a full proposal for 2017 funding in January.
+- LOI applications are due by 5pm on November 1, 2017.
+Applicants will be informed of the committee’s decision regarding whether or not to invite a full proposal for 2017 funding in late December.

-- Final decisions will be made and applicants will be notified in April 2017.
+- Final decisions will be made and applicants will be notified by April 2018.